hardin47/website/Math154/Notes/02-viz.md

-## 9/10/19 Agenda {#Sep10}
-1. Cholera: what went (didn't go) well with the graphics?
-2. Challenger: what didn't go (went) well with the graphics?
-3. Thoughts on plotting (with example(s))
-4. Should have read: @VST
-5. One more great reference is the following text: **Fundamentals of Data Visualization** by Wilke at http://serialmentor.com/dataviz/

 Depending on the introductory (or other) statistics classes you've had, your instructor may have focused more or less on visualizations in class.
 They (I) may have even said something like *making visualizations are incredibly important to the entire data analysis process.*  But even if you buy the perspective, why is it that we don't see more good graphics in our analyses?
 Andrew Gelman [@Gelman11] responds by stating, "Good statistical graphics are hard to do, much harder than running regressions and making tables."   **Our goal will be to create graphics and visualizations that convey statistical information.**